pulkiit/pulkiit/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on AI/ML Projects
-- 🌱 I’m currently learning Automation
+- 🌱 Currently learning about Data Science.
-- 👯 I’m looking to collaborate on Recent Advancements in AI/ML
-- 🤔 I’m looking for help with implementation of AI/ML with Security
+- 👯 Open for similar collaborations.
-- 💬 Ask me about Tech
+- 💬 Ask me about Tech.
 - 📫 How to reach me: official.pulkitt@gmail.com
 --!>